 The phone line names are displayed on the home page and in all support communications.
-Follow these steps to assign a name (i.e., location) to Line 1.
-You also might want to enter "Not Used" for Line 2, since the system is limited to a single phone line.
+Follow these steps to assign a name (i.e., location) to each active phone line (second line is optional).

 - a.
-At the TracPhone V3-HTS web interface, click the Settings tab.
+At the TracPhone V7-HTS web interface, click the Settings tab.
 Then click Other. - b.
 In Phone Line Names, click Edit. - c.
-Enter names for Lines 1 and 2, as needed (see Figure 39).
+Enter names for Lines 1 and 2, as needed (see Figure 50).
 Then click Save.

-Figure 37: Setting the Administrator Password
+Figure 48: Setting the Administrator Password

-Figure 38: Entering the Vessel Name
+Figure 49: Entering the Vessel Name

-Figure 39: Assigning Phone Line Names
+Figure 50: Assigning Phone Line Names

-1 Set Up No-Transmit Zones
+Set Up No-Transmit Zones